seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

  {>>MLOU: Simple gradient descent in the notebook<<}

 a small seismic transmission experiment with the Camembert model, a constant velocity model with a circular high velocity inclusion in its centre.
 For a transmission experiment, we place ``21`` seismic sources on the left-hand side of the model and ``101`` receivers on the right-hand side.
 We then use the forward propagator from part 1 to independently model the ``21`` "observed" shot records using the true model.
 As the initial model for our gradient calculation, we use a constant velocity model with the same velocity as the true model, but without the circular velocity perturbation.
-We then model the ``21`` predicted shot records for the initial model, calculate the data residual and gradient for each shot and sum all ``21`` gradients
+We then model the ``21`` predicted shot records for the initial model, calculate the data residual and gradient for each shot and sum them to obtain the full gradient (Figure #Gradient).

- {>>Really or are you summing on the fly.<<}

-to obtain the full gradient (Figure #Gradient).
 This result can be reproduced with the notebook **`adjoint_modeling.ipynb`**.

 ####Figure: {#Gradient}
 ![](Figures/camembert_true.pdf){width=33%}